 For detailed information and statistics on the impact of pollution and hydro-morphological alterations to the Danube system, download the fact sheet below.

 Floods are natural phenomena.
 They can, however, turn into disasters causing widespread damage, health problems and even deaths.
 This is especially the case where rivers have been cut off from their natural floodplains, are confined to man-made channels, and where houses and industrial sites have been constructed in areas that are naturally liable to flooding.

-The Drava River is the fourth largest and fourth longest Danube tributary, and connects the Alps with the Danube and the Black Sea.
+The Drava River is the fourth largest, as well as the fourth longest Danube tributary.
+It connects the Alps with the Danube and the Black Sea.
 The Drava has been considerably regulated with dams constructed to generate hydroelectricity and channels dredged to direct its flow.
-Nevertheless, natural habitats along the middle and lower reaches host unique assemblages of flora and fauna, and several endemic species.
+Nevertheless, natural habitats along the middle and lower reaches host unique varieties of flora and fauna, and several endemic species.